TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 For quick start instructions on Installing TIBCO ComputeDB on-premise, refer [Getting Started with TIBCO ComputeDB On-premise](/quickstart/getting_started_by_installing_snappydata_on-premise.md).

+After installing TIBCO ComputeDB, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="singlehost"></a>
 ## Single-Host Installation